Events & Programs

 • No events found

 All OTEI programs and courses provide faculty with extended educational development, based on research.
-Completion of programs provides faculty with educational professional development certification, which we provide directly to Digital Measures.
+Completion of programs and courses provides faculty with educational professional development certification, which we provide directly to the Faculty Success software, in addition to sending it to you directly.

-Call for 2023-24 Faculty Learning Community Leaders: All instructors may apply!
+Call for 2023-24 Faculty Learning Community participants: All instructors may join!
+Find your community and become a member.

 Our Clemson FLC program provides faculty learning communities across the university, led by Clemson faculty, to assist peers in learning about and incorporating new, evidence-based ideas into practice.
-Submit your idea for an FLC!
+Read out the new FLCs for this year and sign up

 Inclusive Teaching Workshop Series